-Bay Area News Group columnist Marcus Thompson’s book, titled Golden: The Miraculous Rise of Steph Curry was released earlier this week.
+Bay Area News Group columnist Marcus Thompson’s book, titled Golden: The Miraculous Rise of Steph Curry was released in April earlier this year.
 Golden is the first book to provide an all-access look at Curry and the team that has fueled Dub Nation.

 During a promotional appearance on Jason McIntyre’s The Big Lead, Thompson shared a tidbit that has made headlines and sparked debate among media members.
 Thompson revealed that fellow NBA stars LeBron James, Chris Paul, and Russell Westbrook have something in common.
 They share unflattering feelings towards the Golden State Warriors’ two-time reigning MVP because of his miraculous rise.

 “I think if you ask them and they’re being honest, they don’t like all the hype he gets, and they have to direct it that way.
 I think, out of all of them, if somebody doesn’t like Steph Curry, I think it’s probably Westbrook.
 He just shows no sign of … this ain’t really about Steph, it’s bigger.
 His seems to be, ‘I don’t like that dude.’
 But LeBron and them, I think they will say, ‘Man, I like Steph.
 We can have a conversation.’
 But there’s something that burns them about the fact that Steph is the one that is exalted and because of that they want to go at him and demean his hype.
 They want to take him down.”

 Let’s take a look at James’ and Paul’s competitive jealousy individually.